BitCurator/bitcurator-salt/README.md

 sudo apt-get install gnupg curl git -y
 ```

-`gnupg` is required for the BitCurator installer to validate the signature of the BitCurrator configuration files during install.
+`gnupg` is required for the BitCurator installer to validate the signature of the BitCurator configuration files during install.
 `curl` can be used when developing or testing state files.
 `git` is used to clone local GitHub repos, and can be used when testing state files from the [BitCurator SaltStack Repo](https://github.com/bitcurator/bitcurator-salt).